 - a.
 In the case of an individual student, the campus may grant a partial waiver of one or more of the particular requirements of Title 5 of the California Code of Regulations, Section 40405.1 to avoid demonstrable hardship.
 Each campus shall have clearly stated policy regarding such waivers. - b.
 In the case of high-unit major degree programs, the chancellor may grant exceptions to one or more requirements for students completing the particular program.
 Such exception must be approved at the campus level prior to initiating a request to the Chancellor's Office.
-A full academic justification shall be submitted to the executive vice chancellor for Academic and Student Affairs, who shall submit his or her recommendation and the campus recommendation (along with all relevant).

-documents) to the chancellor.

-- c.
-A student who has been admitted to a baccalaureate degree program is exempt from additional GE requirements if: - The student has previously earned a baccalaureate or higher degree from an institution accredited by a regional accrediting association; or - 2.
+A full academic justification shall be submitted to the executive vice chancellor for Academic and Student Affairs, who shall submit his or her recommendation and the campus recommendation (along with all relevant documents) to the chancellor. - c.
+A student who has been admitted to a baccalaureate degree program is exempt from additional GE requirements if: - 1.
+The student has previously earned a baccalaureate or higher degree from an institution accredited by a regional accrediting association; or - 2.
 The student has completed equivalent academic preparation, as determined by the appropriate campus authority. - d.
-The total number of GE units required shall not be fewer or greater than 48 semester units (or equivalent quarter units) in the Areas and Subareas described in Article 4.
-An additional 1 semester or 2 quarter units is allowed as described in Article 4, Area B.
+Each campus is authorized to make reasonable adjustments in the number of units assigned to any of the five required distribution Areas (A through E).
+The total number of GE units required shall not be fewer or greater than 48 semester units or 72 quarter units.
+Except when 49 semester (74 quarter) units is allowed as described in Article 4, Area B.

-6. Double Counting
+2.2.6 Double Counting

-1. General Education, Major, and Other Requirements

-Major courses and campus-wide required courses that are approved for GE credit shall also fulfill (double count for) the GE requirement.

-2. General Education and US History, Constitution, and American Ideals Statutory Requirement

-CSU campuses may permit up to 6 semester units or 8 quarter units taken to meet the United States History, Constitution and American Ideals Requirement (Title 5, Section 40404) to satisfy GE requirements.
+2.2.6.1 General Education, Major, and Other Requirements Major courses and campus-wide required courses that are approved for GE credit shall also fulfill (double count for) the GE requirement.
+2.2.6.2 General Education and US History, Constitution, and American Ideals Statutory Requirement CSU campuses may permit up to 6 semester units or 8 quarter units taken to meet the United States History, Constitution and American Ideals Requirement (Title 5, Section 40404) to satisfy GE requirements.